TIBCOSoftware/snappydata/docs/configuration.md

 3. **-locators**: List of other locators as comma-separated host:port values.
 For locators, the list must include all other locators in use.
 For Servers and Leads, the list must include all the locators of the distributed system.

-4. **-dir**: SnappyData members need to have working directory.
-The member working directory provides a default location for log, persistence, and status files for each member.<br> If not specified, SnappyData creates the member directory in _SNAPPY_HOME\work_.
+4. **-dir**: SnappyData members need to have the working directory.
+The member working directory provides a default location for the log file, persistence, and status files for each member.<br> If not specified, SnappyData creates the member directory in _SNAPPY_HOME\work_.

 5. **-classpath**: This can be used to provide any application specific code to the lead and servers.
 We envisage having setJar like functionality going forward but for now, the application jars have to be provided during startup.